lukyyy9/lukyyy9/README.md

   <h2>👨‍💻 Software Development</h2>
   <p>I began my career as a software developer before specializing in cybersecurity.
 Throughout my studies, my personnal and my professional work, I've built several interesting projects, including:</p>

+* <strong>ClipSpawner</strong>: A desktop tool built for small streamers to automate the creation of vertical short-form content (TikTok, Reels, Shorts) from their VODs.
+All processing is handled locally to ensure privacy, efficiency, and a one-time cost.
+The application also features an A/B testing workflow, allowing streamers to easily share videos with their moderation team for feedback and selection.
 * <strong><a href="https://github.com/lukyyy9/yt-dl-ios-shortcut">YT DL iOS Shortcut</a></strong>: A FastAPI server that integrates with two iOS Shortcuts to enable one-tap YouTube downloads to your iPhone, featuring async processing, quality limiting and automatic server cleanup.
-* <strong>K8s-puller</strong>: A backend made with Spring Boot to synchronize a database with Kubernetes and JFrog Xray real-time data, made to provide an efficient security dashboard.
+* <strong>K8s-puller</strong>: A full stack application made with React and Spring Boot to visualize Kubernetes and JFrog Xray real-time crossed data and provide an efficient security dashboard.
 * <strong>Gnomeo</strong>: A virtual reality platform using AI to generate 3D worlds.
 * <strong><a href="https://marketplace.visualstudio.com/items?itemName=luky9.vibe-architect-vscode">Vibe Architect VSCode Extension</a></strong>: A canva in Visual Studio Code to help you speed up the process of scaffolding vibe-coded projects.
 * <strong><a href="https://github.com/lukyyy9/dedbot">DEDBot</a></strong>: A Discord bot designed to optimize DCA (Dollar-Cost Averaging) investment entries (currently improving my personnal performances by an average of 6.19%).